jaha2600/Antarctica-DEM-Project/README.md

   - copy this script to the same location as the original apply_dem_translation.py script in demcoreg installation
   - i.e. /location_of_demcoreg_install/demcoreg/demcoreg/

-If used in publication please reference github repo https://github.com/jaha2600/coreg_dems
+If used in publication please credit Jasmine Hansen and github repo https://github.com/jaha2600/coreg_dems

-and follow reference requirements from demcoreg/pygeotools repositories.
+and credit demcoreg(https://github.com/dshean/demcoreg)/pygeotools(https://github.com/dshean/pygeotools) repositories following their reference requirements.

 Jasmine Hansen, 2020